rishabhd123/Einsite-Data-Science-Hiring-Challenge/README.md

 Distance: I have calculated great circle distance using pickup-dropoff latitude-logitude.
 One can calculate Vincenty Distance also.
 Time_elapsed: Easy to calculate using pandas.

-How to handle null values and outliers: See my code.
+How to handle null values and outliers: Go through my code.